 6. Catedral de Puebla

-Look at the picture below and make a guess: How long do you think it takes to build such a cathedral?
+Look at the picture above and make a guess: How long do you think it takes to build such a cathedral?

 The answer is: It took 74 years (with some breaks).
 The construction began in 1575 and was finally finished in 1649, and consecrated to the Virgin Mary.
 Today, it serves as the see of the Roman Catholic Archdiocese.